You’ve probably heard the news—Notre-Dame de Paris has reopened after nearly six years of dedicated restoration following the tragic 2019 fire.

 I didn’t take many pictures inside, as I didn’t feel like disturbing the place with my huge camera and loud shutter noise.

-All I can say is that it looks just as amazing from the inside that it does from the outside.
+All I can say is that it looks just as amazing from the inside as it does from the outside.

 Now that you’ve seen Notre-Dame de Paris from both the outside and the inside, there’s one part of the visit left: climbing to the top!